znicholasbrown/heatmap/ReadME.txt

-A d3.js-based visualization of Doping allegations and cycling times for the Alpe d'Huez Tour de France.
+A d3.js-based visualization of land surface temperature variance.